docker/docs/installation.md

 in this documentation [Block Mixpanel analytics](#block-mixpanel-analytics) explains how.

-#### About these installation instructions
+### About these installation instructions

 These installation instructions were written using the Ubuntu 14.0.3 operating system.
-This means that the file paths and commands used in the instructions are specific to Ubuntu 14.0.3.
+The file paths and commands used in the instructions are specific to Ubuntu 14.0.3.
 If you are installing on another operating system, the steps are the same but your commands and paths may differ.

+The Ubuntu system used to write these instructions was an AWS EC2 instance.
+The instance was running in a in an AWS virtual private network.
+Elastic IPs were configured for all the hosts.

 ## Step 1: Verify you have the prerequisites